kylesmith63/foundryvtt-docker/README.md

 ## Intro

 This image is for running [FoundryVTT](https://foundryvtt.com/) in docker and is based on the [Node 12 Alpine](https://hub.docker.com/_/node/) image.
-It currently works with verion 0.5.*
+It currently works with verion 0.5.* and 0.6.*

 This image does not include the FoundryVTT files themselves, you will need to get them from their [Patreon](https://www.patreon.com/foundryvtt/) page by becoming a supporter.